ncats/translator-workflows/Orange_QB2_Other_CQs/Drug_Repurpose_By_Pheno/README.md

 ## QB2.3 Drug_Repurpose_By_Phenotype

 ### Query:
-For Drug X, find other diseases it might be re-purposed for based on phenotype similarity with the drugs primary indication.
+For Drug X, find other diseases it might be re-purposed for based on phenotype similarity with the disese that is the drug's primary indication.

 ### Goals:
 1. This query requires traversing associations across two beacons, which each serve part of the knowledge graph required to answer the question.
 Specifically, Drug indication data from Wikidata, and disease-phenotype data from Monarch/Biolink.
 It will test the ability of different approaches (traditional notebooks and k-beacons) to make the joins required to answer such a query.